smarr/SOMns/README.md

 ```

 This repository contains the standard library of SOM, without an actual SOM
 implementation.
-Please see the [main project page][SOM] for links to the
+Please see the [main project page][SOMst] for links to the
 VM implementation.

 With CSOM, the given example could be executed for instance like: